Piotrko64/wordsy/README.md

 <br />

 P.S.
-When I write this documentation I feel a litle confusion because I writing this documentation in english but App is for Poles! 🤔🤔
+When I write this documentation I feel a little confused because I writing this documentation in English but App is for Poles! 🤔🤔

 <br />